jopemachine-arvis/alfred-to-arvis/readme.md

 * This means some parts of this package may not work as per Alfred's update.

 * Not all items are supported for conversion.
-Check [here](./constant.ts) which items will be converted.
+Check [here](./constant.ts) to find out which items will be converted.

 ## Getting started